Friday, October 25, 2024

 2 Corinthians 5:19

 We have Good News.
-And there is no answer until we have embraced Him.
-So what we don't need to do is make people think they have to sort their lives out and clean them up themselves.
+There is no answer until we have embraced Him.
+So what we don't need to do is make people think they have to sort their lives out and clean themselves up first.

 When Christ came, His emphasis was on reconciliation.